Skip to content

 Relax at the Beach

-There is a pleasant public beach on Gisenyi’s lakeshore but it can get quite busy, particularly at weekends.
+There is a pleasant public beach on Gisenyi’s lakeshore, but it can get quite busy, particularly at weekends.
 Some hotels have private beaches and water sports options.

 Cultural / Historical Visits